MilesSullivan726/3-Days/README.md

 A nurse, Claire,  has been recently assigned a new patient named Edward.
 Her new patient seems to be struggling with more than just his illness - something seems to be troubling him.
 Taking on the role of Claire, see how your choices will affect the relationship of an ailing father and his distant daughter.

+This is a project for our 2D Game Developement class, where the given prompt was to incorperate the theme of empathy.
+I was the sole programmer on the project, and the game was built in Unity 2022.

 Controls

 - WASD keys to move